 On December 9, 1965, a group led by Harry W. Nelson and Mary Virginia Goodman formed the Indian and Colonial Research Center (ICRC), Inc. to preserve Eva's historical collection.
 They purchased the 1856 Mystic Bank building in Old Mystic from Stonington for $1.00.
 Eva’s notebooks, manuscripts, printed volumes, and cultural items were moved to the Mystic Bank building from her historic farmhouse in Ledyard.

-For more than fifty years, the Center has assisted researchers in finding accurate and interesting historical information for classroom instruction, family genealogies, museum exhibits, and academic scholarship.
-Its collections have been the source for many dissertations and book projects covering a wide variety of subjects: for example, the history of the towns of Mystic, Groton, and Stonington, colonial wars, natural resources, religious studies, and women's studies.
+For more than fifty years, these materials have assisted researchers in finding accurate and interesting historical information for classroom instruction, family genealogies, museum exhibits, and academic scholarship.
+Our collections have been the source for many dissertations and book projects covering a wide variety of subjects: for example, local tribal and town histories, colonial wars, natural resources, religious studies, and women's studies.

 You can also visit our Center just to find out how your colonial ancestors lived their everyday lives with no electricity.
 Joshua Hempstead's published diary describes life in 1717 in detail, including how people survived a snowstorm that dropped 12 feet of snow in 2 days.
 His diary reads like a novel: a real-time account of a smallpox epidemic, lists of New London boats that were involved in the triangle trade, and stories of neighbors helping neighbors.

 As the Indian & Colonial Research Center rebrands itself as the Old Mystic History Center, its collections continue to grow with recent donations of research files on genealogy and local Native Americans.
 If you haven't been to the Center for a while, why not plan a visit sometime soon?